-Amps, or more correctly amp hours (Ah), tell you how long power can be maintained.
+More correctly called amp hours (Ah), amps tell you how long power can be maintained.
 The minimum battery size on these tools is usually 1.5Ah.
 Technically, that means the battery will supply a consistent 1 amp for 1.5 hours.
 In the real world, that doesn’t really mean much.
 It’s definitely not an indication of how long the tool will run before it needs recharging.

 In essence, the higher the Ah rating, the longer the tool will deliver full power.
 Modern lithium-ion (Li-ion) batteries don’t suffer the gradual drop-off in power that you get from nickel cadmium (Ni-cad).
 They deliver peak performance for longer, which is what you want, and then run flat relatively abruptly.

 Better-quality tools come with a higher Ah battery to extend performance — perhaps 4Ah or 5Ah.
 The best come with two batteries, so you can keep working with one while the other recharges.
 Be careful, though: sometimes both are 2Ah, which we would look at as a practical minimum.
 Often, you’ll get a 4Ah “primary” battery, which is great, but the second might only be 1.5Ah.
 If you’re not expecting it, that can be a disappointing discovery.

 Run times and recharge times will have a big impact if you need to work consistently.
 Manufacturers tend to quote figures taken under “ideal conditions,” so we’d be a little more conservative.
 Also bear in mind that while higher Ah batteries run longer, they also take longer to recharge.